Perimenopause Weight Changes: Why and What Helps

 While lifestyle changes are the foundation, certain supplements can help support the metabolic shifts happening during perimenopause.

 Magnesium supports over 300 enzymatic reactions in the body, including glucose metabolism, cortisol regulation, and sleep quality.
 Most women are deficient, and perimenopause increases the need.
-Magnesium glycinate is my go-to form.
+Magnesium glycinate is the form most often recommended.
 I wrote a full guide on magnesium benefits for women.

 When to Get Professional Support

-If you've made meaningful changes to your strength training, nutrition, and stress management and still aren't seeing shifts after several months, it's worth digging deeper with a healthcare provider.
+If a woman has made meaningful changes to strength training, nutrition, and stress management and still isn't seeing shifts after several months, it's worth digging deeper with a healthcare provider.

 Specifically, ask about your fasting insulin level.
 This is the test most conventional doctors skip, and it's arguably the most important one for understanding perimenopause weight changes.
 A fasting insulin above 8–10 uIU/mL suggests insulin resistance is in play, and that has specific dietary and lifestyle interventions that can help significantly.